-The renovated and expanded Peabody Museum, scheduled to open in late 2023 or early 2024, is designed with Yale students in mind.
+The renovated and expanded Peabody Museum, scheduled to open in 2024, is designed with Yale students in mind.
 For the first time, the Museum will have spaces dedicated to learning, teaching, researching, and socializing.
-We are actively planning the design, infrastructure, contents, and workflows needed to best support students.
+We have actively planned the design, infrastructure, contents, and workflows needed to best support students.

 Just within the new north entrance and adjacent to the towering Central Gallery, visitors can view student exhibitions in a dedicated gallery.
-We are working to ensure that students from across Yale will have opportunities to learn the process of exhibition design and installation while sharing their ideas and interests with the Yale community and public in this new space.
+Students from across Yale will have opportunities to learn the process of exhibition design and installation while sharing their ideas and interests with the Yale community and public in this new space.

-A lower-level CT scanner room and a second-floor imaging studio provide students with equipment and instrumentation to create diverse, cutting-edge images of specimens and objects.
+Our new imaging studios provide students with equipment and instrumentation to create diverse, cutting-edge images of specimens and objects.
 These spaces have dedicated collections storage, and staff will be on hand to assist students with coursework, research, and science communication initiatives.

 A large, lower-level classroom designed for hands-on activities like model-making, molding and casting of specimens, and preparation of paleontology specimens (which can require chipping or grinding away of rock matrix) is also outfitted for photography of large specimens with a camera on a swiveling arm.
 This classroom includes on-site collections storage in a secure interior room, allowing students and instructors to work directly with the research collection in a space ideally suited to teaching with objects.

 A large Digital Classroom also opens off the Central Gallery, adjacent to the Study Gallery.
 This space will have removable seating for 24, and one wall will be devoted to a large screen suitable for viewing high-resolution images and video.